magento/devdocs/_includes/cloud/upgrade.md

 {% endcollapsibleh3 %}

-## Upgrade from version 2.0.4 {#cloud-upgrade-204}
+<p id="cloud-upgrade-204"></p>{% collapsibleh2 Upgrade from version 2.0.4 %}

 This section discusses steps to upgrade *only* if your current Magento Enterprise Cloud Edition version is 2.0.4.

-{% collapsible To upgrade from version 2.0.4 %}

 ### Create an authorization file
 To enable you to install and update the Magento software, you must have an `auth.json` file in your project's root directory. `auth.json` contains your Magento EE [authorization credentials](http://devdocs.magento.com/guides/v2.1/install-gde/prereq/connect-auth.html).